-Many states employ a "block pricing" schedule where the marginal price of electricity increases with quantity purchased.
-Illinois, by contrast, employs a constant marginal price and a moderate fixed fee, which simplifies our analysis because it reduces confusion over the "price" to which consumers might be responding.
+the "price" to which consumers might be responding.
 This constant marginal price can be broken down into three main components: supply, delivery, and taxes/fees.
 Implementing aggregation entails a community signing a contract with a supplier for a particular supply rate (the largest component of the marginal price); delivery charges and other fees remain the same.
 Non-aggregation communities pay the default ComEd supply rate.
 Thus, aggregation only affects the marginal price of electricity.
-Nearly all suppliers offered contracts with a constant supply rate, with most terms ranging from nine months to three years.
+Nearly all suppliers offered contracts with a constant supply rate, with most terms ranging from 9 months to 3 years.

 Figure 2 demonstrates the price variation in our sample.
-The thick dashed line and thin green line in panel A display ComEd's monthly supply rate and the total of all other usage rates, respectively, during and after our sample period.
-ComEd's supply rate decreased significantly in 2013, when a long-term high-price power contract expired.
+The thick dashed line and thin green line in panel (a) display ComEd's monthly supply rate and the total of all other usage rates, respectively, during and after our sample period.
+ComEd's supply rate decreased significantly in 2013, when its long-term high-priced power contract expired.
 We discuss the implications of this shock for the interpretation of our estimates in Section IV.
 In response to this price drop, several communities switched back to ComEd when their aggregation contracts expired in June of 2014.
-This reversal is visible in the black dashed line that displays the count of aggregation communities over time.
+This reversal is visible in the black dashed line, which displays the count of aggregation communities over time.

-The thick blue line in panel A shows the average monthly supply rate for aggregation communities, starting from when the first community implemented aggregation (June 2011).
+The thick blue line in panel (a) shows the average monthly supply rate for aggregation communities, starting from when the first community implemented aggregation (June 2011).
 During our sample period (2008-2014), the average aggregation supply rate is always lower than the default ComEd supply rate, although the two rates converge in mid-2015.
 We also note that the month-to-month variation in the ComEd rate is small relative to the level shocks brought about by aggregation and the June 2013 ComEd contract expiration.

-Another way to visualize the price variation in our sample is to plot the mean residential electricity prices for aggregation communities relative to the referendum date (panel B of Figure 2).
-The displayed price combines the supply rate with the other usage charges from panel A. For comparison, we also show the mean contemporaneous ComEd rate.
+Another way to visualize the price variation in our sample is to plot the mean residential electricity prices for aggregation communities relative to the referendum date (panel (b) of Figure 2).
+The displayed price combines the supply rate with the other usage charges from panel (a).
+For comparison, we also show the mean contemporaneous ComEd rate.
 The figure illustrates the two large price reductions during the time period spanned by our sample.
-Averaging the price changes along the x-axis, we observe a 25 percent reduction for communities upon implementation and a 10 percent reduction for non-aggregation communities about 15 months after the average date of a successful referendum, reflecting the June 2013 drop in the ComEd supply price.
-There was also significant cross-sectional variation in the aggregation price shocks (see Figure A.5 in the online Appendix), but, for nearly all communities in nearly every month, aggregation reduced prices.
+Averaging the price changes along the x-axis, we observe a 25 percent reduction for communities upon implementation, and a 10 percent reduction for non-aggregation communities about 15 months after the average date of a successful referendum, reflecting the June 2013 drop in the ComEd supply price.
+There was also significant cross-sectional variation in the aggregation price shocks (see Figure A.5 in the Appendix), but, for nearly all communities in nearly every month, aggregation reduced prices.

-Variation in aggregation prices is due to differences in (i) the timing of the referenda, (ii) community procurement strategies, and (iii) the load profiles of the communities.
+Variation in aggregation prices is due to differences in (i) the timing of the referenda; (ii) community procurement strategies; and (iii) the load profiles of the communities.
 This last source of variation raises the concern that suppliers might have charged different prices to communities with different expected future usage.
 Our estimation approach mitigates this issue because it matches aggregation communities to their non-aggregation controls based on the same community-level usage data that suppliers used to determine prices.
-Furthermore, we investigate the potential for price endogeneity by estimating elasticities separately by percentiles of the realized price change, and we find no relationship (see Section IVB).13
+Furthermore, we investigate the potential for price endogeneity by estimating elasticities separately by percentiles of the realized price change, and we find no relationship (see Section IV.B).13